dylanoldfield/simplywt/README.md

 # Simply WT challenge

 ## Initialisation
-- if you're adding a clean DB file please add it in the backend folder and call it 'sws.db'
+- if you're adding a clean DB file please add it in the backend folder and call it 'sws.sqlite3'

 ### Backend
     - Please start a redis server on port 6379